June 2020 Audio Meditation

 For those of you who prefer a meditation with nature photos, here’s the link to our youtube.com version:

-If you’d prefer to listen to this meditation with images from nature, here’s the YouTube version.
+If you’d prefer to do this meditation with images of nature, here’s the YouTube version:

 Beautiful